 This will be the "joint room" where all parties and the Mediator/IHO will be able to meet together.
-At the scheduled time for the meeting, click on "Join Microsoft Teams Meeting" in the invitation sent by the Mediator/IHO.
-If you have not downloaded the MS Teams application in the past, a new screen will open in your browser inviting you to do so.
-Once the software has been downloaded you will click on the download item to open the software.
-This will automatically connect you to the meeting.
-Enter your first and last name where indicated.
+At the scheduled time for the meeting, click on "Join Microsoft Teams Meeting" in the electronic invitation sent by the Mediator/IHO.
+A new screen will open in your browser inviting you to open Microsoft Teams and join the meeting.
+You may either download the Teams application to connect or join via your web browser.
+Downloading the Teams application is recommended.
+Once you connect to the meeting, enter your first and last name where indicated.
 You will see a message informing you that you will be allowed to enter the meeting shortly.
 The Mediator/IHO will open the meeting to you.
-You will join the Mediation Meeting/Hearing first and the Mediator will work to ensure that all parties can then access and move between the Mediation Meeting and their own Caucus Meeting/Breakout Room, should the situation call for it.
+You will join the Mediation Meeting/Hearing first and the Mediator/IHO will work to ensure that all parties can then access and move between the Mediation Meeting/Hearing and their own Caucus Meeting/Breakout Room, should the situation call for it.